Consuming foods high in omega-3s is good for increased fertility, both for men and women!

 Also, omega-3 supplementation during pregnancy lowers the risk of premature birth, increases the length of pregnancy and birth weight.
 Additionally, omega-3s may be beneficial for the child’s brain development.

 Furthermore, high levels of serum omega-3s might decrease the risk of postpartum depression!
-Most noteworthy, omega-3s are necessary for normal cortisol values and reduced anxiety!
+In addition, omega-3s are necessary for normal cortisol values and reduced anxiety!

 Therefore, women should increase the daily consumption of omega-3s.
 Food supplements based on fish oil are pretty popular.
 But, you shouldn’t depend on them.
 They may contain high levels of environmental toxicants, making them dangerous for pregnant women.

-Besides omega-3s, there are many other compounds beneficial for female fertility, such as vitamin C & D, iron, and melatonin.
+Other necessary nutrients for increased female fertility are vitamin C & D, iron, and melatonin.
 More here.

 Do I need omega-3 supplements to get pregnant?

-Prefer omega-3 supplements from algae.
+There are omega-3 supplements made of algae.
 They’re suitable for vegans.
-Moreover, omega-3 supplements from algae don’t have contaminants, as algae are grown in tanks, away from the pollution of the ocean.
+Moreover, omega-3 supplements from algae don’t have any contaminants, as algae are grown in tanks, away from the pollution of the ocean.
 You can find them on iHerb.